Vulcan Gas Company (1967–1970)

-The original Vulcan Gas Company (usually called simply Vulcan) was the first successful psychedelic music venue in Austin, Texas.
+The original Vulcan Gas Company (usually called Vulcan) was the first successful psychedelic music venue in Austin, Texas.
 The Vulcan opened its doors at 316 Congress Avenue in the fall of 1967, and closed in the summer of 1970.
-Gary Scanlon, Houston White, Don Hyde and Sandy Lockett started the VGC.
+Gary Scanlon, Houston White, Don Hyde, and Sandy Lockett started the VGC.
 By 1969, management was primarily by White and Lockett, along with Jim Franklin.
 There was a substantial sound system installed by Sandy Lockett.
 Charlie Sauer was the principal audio engineer for the last year of operation.
 Bobby Hedderman and Marty McDermott managed the club for the last few months.
 Underground cartoonist Gilbert Shelton became their art director in 1967 and drew their weekly posters.

+History

-In an interview with Don Hyde by Eddie Wilson 2010, Hyde said that the landlord had tremendous pressure from everywhere to throw them out.
-He went down to the VGC a couple of times, unannounced, on a Saturday night, walked around and said “I just don’t see what everyone is so upset about.
+In an interview with Don Hyde by Eddie Wilson in 2010, Hyde said that the landlord had tremendous pressure from everywhere to throw them out.
+He went down to the VGC a couple of times, unannounced, on a Saturday night, walked around and said "I just don't see what everyone is so upset about.
 It just looks like young people having fun.
 It is loud!
-But to each his own.”
+But to each his own."
 He told Hyde that as long as the rent was paid--$350 a month—they could stay.

 A name plaque for the Vulcan is still on the front wall of the historic W.B.
 Smith building, named after the dry goods store which first occupied the building in 1884.
 In 1967 this end of the street leading to the Texas Capitol was not particularly prosperous and rents were relatively low.

 The Vulcan provided a concert stage for unconventional bands of various genres, most notably the 13th Floor Elevators and the Conqueroo.
 By 1969, Shiva's Headband became the de facto house band, and in the first half of 1970 the Hub City Movers played frequently at the Vulcan.

 The club had homemade benches and old church pews for the audience.
 The main floor, in front of the stage, was used for dancing.
 The club owner(s) always wanted all ages to attend and even gave passes out to Jr. High kids who would pass handbills out at lunchtime.
 Smoking marijuana inside the club was discouraged and rare.
 Alcohol was discouraged, but common.
 For some time, the Vulcan used space in the adjoining building to the north for selling sandwiches and soft drinks and as office space, but this auxiliary space was eventually abandoned to reduce rent.